Arthur Blessitt: Cross walk

-Arthur Blessitt made the cross in 1968 to hang on the wall of "His Place" on Sunset Strip, Hollywood, and made short cross walks in that area.
-On December 25, 1969, he began his journey with the cross, walking from Los Angeles to Washington, D.C.
+Arthur Blessitt was perhaps best known for his "cross walks" - travelling on foot, he dragged a wooden cross that he had originally built in 1968 to hang on the wall of "His Place" on Sunset Strip, Hollywood.
+He first made short cross walks in that area, apparently motivated by a very literal reading of the words of Jesus in Luke 9:23 “If anyone would come after me, let him deny himself and take up his cross daily and follow me."

+The journeys soon became longer.
+On Christmas Day 1969, he began his first long journey with the cross, walking from Los Angeles to Washington, D.C.
 Speaking of his inspiration for the walks, he said he "heard the voice of Jesus calling him to walk to every nation."
 For a short while, from 1970 to 1971, he set up an evangelical outreach at New York's Times Square, which was similar to his Hollywood coffeehouse.
 In May 1971, Blessitt made his first overseas cross-walk, beginning in Northern Ireland.

-Blessitt has carried the cross to all parts of the world.
-During the Cold War, he carried his cross into the Soviet Union, through Russia, the Baltic States, Ukraine and other countries.
-He has carried the cross through such places as Iraq, North Korea, Iran, Afghanistan, Somalia, Sudan, China, South Africa, Lebanon, India, Antarctica, Palestine, Israel, Cuba, Libya, Northern and Southern Yemen, Vietnam and Mongolia.
+Blessitt carried the cross to all parts of the world.
+During the Cold War, he carried his cross into Poland, Hungary, Yugoslavia, Bulgaria and other countries.
+He visited the Soviet Union with his cross for the only time in 1988, visiting Moscow for five days.
+In 1992, after the collapse of the Soviet Union, he visited the other post-Soviet republics, including the Baltic States and Ukraine.
+He carried the cross through such places as Iraq, North Korea, Iran, Afghanistan, Somalia, Sudan, China, South Africa, Lebanon, India, Antarctica, Palestine, Israel, Cuba, Libya, Northern and Southern Yemen, Vietnam and Mongolia.

-Whilst traveling, Blessitt has met numerous world and religious leaders including, George W. Bush, Billy Graham, Pope John Paul II, Yasser Arafat and Muammar al-Gaddafi.
+While traveling, Blessitt met numerous world and religious leaders, including George W. Bush, Billy Graham, Pope John Paul II, Yasser Arafat and Muammar al-Gaddafi.
 He was arrested 24 times and lost his cross twice.

 On part of a cross walk through Beirut, Blessitt chose to bring his son Arthur Joshua.

 On June 13, 2008, Arthur Blessitt walked his 38,102nd mile (61,319th km) in Zanzibar, completing the goal he had set for himself to walk to every "country and island group" in the world.

-As of July 2019, Blessitt still partakes in cross walks globally.
-Blessitt claims to have covered over 43,000 miles (69,202 km) through 324 "nations, island groups and territories".
-He also claims to have traveled every ocean and walked on all seven continents (including Antarctica).
+As of July 2019, Blessitt still partook in cross walks globally.
+Blessitt claimed to have covered over 43,000 miles (69,202 km) through 324 "nations, island groups and territories".
+He also claimed to have traveled every ocean and walked on all seven continents (including Antarctica).
 Trinity Broadcast Network's PR Newswire claims that he is known internationally as the "Pilgrim with the Cross".
 He is featured in the Guinness World Records 2015 for holding the record for Longest Around the World Ongoing Pilgrimage/Walk.

 Blessitt has been the subject of various documentaries, such as The Cross Museum of Arthur and Denise Blessitt (2014), Arthur: A Pilgrim (1988), and The Cross: The Arthur Blessitt Story (2009), directed by Matthew Crouch.